spryker/spryker-docs/docs/pbc/all/digital-asset-management/digital-asset-management.md

 *File Uploader* lets you store multiple versions of any file.

 For example: a Back Office user uploads Instruction1.txt file (v.1).
 The user then updates and reuploads the .txt file (v.2).
-Next, the user decides that the image instruction is more useful and upload Instruction.png (v.3).
+Next, the user decides that the image instruction is more useful and uploads Instruction.png (v.3).

 There are now three versions of the file available: two text files and one image file.
 ![File versions](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Media+Management/File+Uploader/File+Uploader+Feature+Overview/file-versions.png)